 An All-America City

-Located in a region consistently ranked among America’s best places to live, work, raise a family and earn a quality education, Garner is a suburban community that offers something for everyone.
+Located in a region consistently ranked among America’s best places to live, work, raise a family and earn a quality education, Garner is an idyllic suburban community that offers something for everyone.
 In addition to being known for its hometown character, historic downtown area, top-rated schools and quiet neighborhoods, Garner also offers an excellent climate for new, relocating or expanding businesses.
 The town was named an All-America City in 2013 because of innovative, citizen-led projects that improve the quality of life and expand educational and cultural opportunities for citizens of all ages.
+And you can find this all just a few minutes from downtown Raleigh!

 Garner offers all of the major quality-of-life amenities everyone is searching for, all in one convenient package: